Tourism field trip itinerary

 • Take a day trip to The Headwaters Eco Lodge.
 The Lodge is New Zealand’s first resort to generate more power than it uses, and the first guest accommodation designed according to the Living Building Challenge – the most rigorous sustainability standards in the world.
 They offer daily tours to learn about the initiatives they have in place

 • Do your bit for the local environment.
 Meet the team at Wilding & Co, an award-winning social enterprise removing wilding pines and using them to make essential oil.
-Then volunteer for Wakatipu Wilding Conifer Control to help protect biodiversity in the region.
+Then volunteer for Whakatipu Wilding Conifer Control to help protect biodiversity in the region.

 • Explore the future of luxury eco-tourism at Millbrook Resort.
 One of New Zealand’s leading luxury resorts is challenging the perception of 5-star, with an innovative future plan for sustainable and eco-tourism.